Logiqx/gps-wizard/docs/gpx/issues/garmin.md

+### Missing Elements

+The following elements would be very useful in windsurfing tracks:

+- "sat" which is standard to GPX 1.0 and GPX 1.1
+- "hdop" which is standard to GPX 1.0 and GPX 1.1
+- "speed" using TrackPointExtension v2 for GPX 1.1
+- "course" using TrackPointExtension v2 for GPX 1.1

+Note: Speed and course are available in FIT files so they could also be included in GPX files.

 ### Precision

 GPX files created by Garmin often include unnecessary levels of precision, far exceeding that of the GPS chips.